bluejayA/substation/docs/architecture/object-storage.md

 ### Memory Efficiency

-**Streaming Operations:**

-- MD5 computed in chunks (1MB buffer)
-- File transfers use streaming
-- No loading entire files into memory

-**Bounded Concurrency:**

-- Max 10 concurrent operations
-- Prevents memory explosion
-- Predictable resource usage
+We designed the system for constant memory usage regardless of file size.
+MD5 hashes compute in chunks with a 1MB buffer.
+File transfers use streaming APIs that never load entire files into memory.
+This approach means we can transfer terabyte-scale files on systems with gigabytes of RAM.

+We enforce bounded concurrency with a maximum of 10 concurrent operations.
+This limit prevents memory explosion when users upload thousands of files and provides predictable resource usage for capacity planning.

 ### CPU Efficiency

-**Parallel Processing:**

-- TaskGroup distributes work across cores
-- Concurrent MD5 computation for multiple files
-- Efficient use of multi-core systems

-**Minimal Overhead:**

-- Static utility functions (no allocation)
-- Actor synchronization (efficient serialization)
-- Lightweight progress structures
+Our TaskGroup implementation distributes work across available CPU cores automatically.
+We compute MD5 hashes for multiple files concurrently, making efficient use of multi-core systems.
+The implementation uses static utility functions that avoid allocation overhead, actor synchronization with efficient serialization, and lightweight progress structures that minimize copying.

 ### Network Efficiency

-**ETAG Optimization:**

-- Lightweight HEAD requests (200 bytes)
-- Skip full transfers when possible
-- 50-90% bandwidth savings

-**Connection Reuse:**

-- HTTP keep-alive
-- HTTP/2 multiplexing
-- Reduced connection overhead
+ETAG optimization provides massive bandwidth savings.
+Lightweight HEAD requests consume only 200 bytes compared to full transfers.
+When files haven't changed, we skip the transfer entirely, typically achieving 50-90% bandwidth savings in production scenarios where users repeatedly sync directories.

+We leverage HTTP keep-alive to reuse connections and HTTP/2 multiplexing when available.
+This reduces connection overhead, which becomes significant when transferring thousands of small files.

 ## Security Considerations

 ### Path Traversal Prevention

+We validate all object names to prevent path traversal attacks.
+The validation function checks for "../" and "..\\" sequences that could escape intended directories.
+This protection is critical because object names become local file paths during downloads.

 **Validation:**